Skip To Content

 Yes, checks and contributions from Donor Advised Funds can be made payable to “Nkwuwils Solidarity Program of NeighborWorks Montana,” EIN 81-0543240, and sent to NeighborWorks Montana, P.O.
 Box 1025, Great Falls MT 59403.

 Financial contributions are the focus of the Fall 2024 pilot campaign, and will continue to be a key foundation of the Nk̓ʷúwilš program in the future.
-A monthly contribution can be made as low as $1 per month, all of which will go to a family in need of housing if you choose to pay the .03 (3%) payment processing fee.
+A monthly contribution can be made as low as $1 per month.
 We understand that contributions can come in many forms, and that not everyone is able to contribute financially.
 Please be patient as we develop participation opportunities and build a solidarity community offering support in a variety of ways.

 The Bitterroot Salish people call themselves the Séliš.
 Since time immemorial, they lived primarily in the Stevensville area, and were forced to relocate to the Flathead Reservation in 1891, after decades of broken treaty negotiations starting with the Hellgate Treaty of 1855.
 They joined the Ql̓ispé, a sister tribe sharing the same language, already living in the Mission Valley.
 The Ksanka people are one of several bands of Ksanka-ȼ Ktunaxa (Kootenai) people.
 The Ksanka lived in the area now called Libby, and were pushed from the north and west onto the Flathead Reservation.
 These three groups comprise the Confederated Salish and Kootenai Tribes.

-Several online resources are linked in the Resources section below.
+The Séliš-Ql̓ispé Culture Committee has requested that non-Natives become familiar with the resources provided on their website, linked in the Resources section below.
 Many organizations offer relevant events in Missoula and on the Flathead Reservation.
 These include films, powwows, storytelling events, art shows and fairs, speakers, ceremonies, and other events.
 Common Good Missoula offers Wrestling with the Truth of Colonization training twice each year.
 Courses in language, history, and culture are offered by the University of Montana, Salish Kootenai College, MOLLI, and the Lifelong Learning Center in Missoula.
-The Nk̓ʷúwilš project aims to highlight learning opportunities at least quarterly, and create gathering spaces for white settlers to “wrestle” with the truth of our people’s impact on the land where we live.
+The Nk̓ʷúwilš project aims to highlight learning opportunities at least quarterly, and create gathering spaces for white settlers to “wrestle” with the truth of non-Native people’s impact on the land where we live.

 three_tri